-The Pennsylvania Higher Education Equal Opportunity Program ACT 101, established by the Commonwealth of Pennsylvania in 1971, provides counseling, tutoring and other services for students seeking a college education.
+The Higher Education Equal Opportunity Program Act 101, established by the Commonwealth of Pennsylvania in 1971, provides counseling, tutoring, and other supportive services and resources for students so that they can succeed in college and reach their goals.
+The Westmoreland ACT 101 Program is located in the Student Services Success Center in Founders Hall at the Youngwood campus.